Dynamical Variational Autoencoders: A Comprehensive Review: Models related to STORN, VRNN, and SRNN

-0.25cm \textbf{FHVAE:} A Factorized Hierarchical Variational Autoencoder (FHVAE) is proposed in \citep{hsu2017unsupervised}, which learns disentangled and interpretable latent representations from sequential data without supervision by explicitly modeling the multi-scaled aspect of the temporal information contained in the data.
-This is done by splitting each sequence of data vectors into a set of consecutive sub-sequences of fixed size (called segments), and defining two latent variables $\myz$ and $\myv$ at the segment level.\footnote{In \citep{hsu2017unsupervised}, $\myz$ and $\myv$ are respectively denoted $\mathbf{z}_1$, $\mathbf{z}_2$.
-We changed the notation to avoid confusion between variable index and time index.} The former is dedicated to capture the data information at the segment level, whereas the latter is dedicated to capture the data information across segments, that is at the sequence level.
-This model is particularly appropriate for speech signals: In that case, $200$-ms segments represent the approximate duration of a syllable, and thus $\myz$ would typically encode phonetic information, whereas $\myv$ would typically encode speaker information at the level of a complete utterance.
-In spirit, FHVAE is strongly connected to DSAE which also contains a sequence-level latent variable $\myv$ but preserves a time-frame resolution for the dynamical latent variable $\myz[t]$ (see Section~\ref{sec:DSAE}); in fact DSAE was published after FHVAE from which it probably inspires.
+0.25cm \textbf{Factorized hierarchical variational autoencoder (FHVAE):} The FHVAE model was proposed by \citet{hsu2017unsupervised}, to learn disentangled and interpretable latent representations from sequential data without supervision.
+To achieve this aim, FHVAE explicitly models the multi-scaled aspect of the temporal information contained in the data.
+This is done by splitting each sequence of data vectors into a set of fixed-size consecutive sub-sequences, called segments, and defining two latent variables $\myz$ and $\myv$ at the segment level.\footnote{In \citeauthor{hsu2017unsupervised}'s \citeyearpar{hsu2017unsupervised} paper, $\myz$ and $\myv$ are denoted $\mathbf{z}_1$ and $\mathbf{z}_2$, respectively.
+We changed the notation to avoid confusion between the variable index and time index.} The former is dedicated to capturing data information at the segment level, whereas the latter is dedicated to capturing data information across segments (i.e., at the sequence level).
+This model is particularly appropriate for speech signals: In this case, $200$-ms segments represent the approximate duration of a syllable, and thus, $\myz$ would typically encode phonetic information, whereas $\myv$ would typically encode speaker information at the level of a complete utterance.
+In essence, FHVAE is strongly related to DSAE, which also contains a sequence-level latent variable $\myv$ but preserves a time-frame resolution for the dynamical latent variable $\myz[t]$ (see Section~\ref{sec:DSAE}).
+In fact, DSAE was published after FHVAE, from which it was probably inspired.

-Even if we do not deeply detail this model, we report a few equations to help better understand how the segmental modeling works.
-Let here $t \in [1,T]$ denote the index of a vector within a segment (each segment has $T$ vectors), and let $n \in [1,N]$ denote the index of segment within a sequence.
-The FHVAE observation model \emph{for each individual segment of data} is given by:
+Even if we do not detail this model, we report a few equations to help better understand how segmental modeling works.
+Let here $t \in [1,T]$ denote the index of a vector within a segment (each segment has $T$ vectors), and let $n \in [1,N]$ denote the index of a segment within a sequence.
+The FHVAE observation model \emph{for each individual segment of data} is given by